Susanne85/myDayPlanner/README.md

 When adding a new event and the user doesn't enter any text they will be presented with a confirmation prompt advising them to enter some event text.

+**Link**

+The link to the deployed application is : https://susanne85.github.io/myDayPlanner/

 ![My Day planner](./assets/images/1-myDayPlanner.png)